lucaionescu/mini-yahoo-finance-api/README.md

 - Pandas
 - Requests

 Suggestions or problems?
-Don't hesitate to contact me or open a pull request!
+Don't hesitate to open a pull request!